The rumors and speculation are starting to mount that Samsung is prepping its next Galaxy Watch smartwatch.

 There may well be a Galaxy Watch 5G option, too, with SM-R827 and SM-R837 model numbers speculated to be linked to what could be Samsung's first 5G-ready smartwatch.

-There are no details on what the new watches will look like, or whether they'll come in the same 42mm and 46mm sizes as the current models.
-We do appear to know the color options, though, with the watches said to come in black, silver and gold and with more colors possibly available closer to launch.
+While we don't know what the watches will look like just yet, we do appear to have details on the color options though, with the watches said to come in black, silver and gold and with more colors possibly available closer to launch.

 The only other bit of information shared is that it will feature 4GB of internal storage, which would mean it matches what pretty much every Samsung smartwatch has offered in the storage department.